One challenge entrepreneurs deal with in work-life balance is how to own a business and keep a healthy relationship.

 As my podcast guests so adamantly stated; communication, Communication, COMMUNICATION, COMMUNICATION.

 Like with any other collaboration, you have to talk about things often.
+Balancing business and family takes constant planning that includes consistent communication.
 Having a good relationship and thriving business takes daily conversation.

 The phone calls or good morning messages should not stop, but you take it a step further.

 If the business is something new to the relationship, explain how changes may affect your normal routine.